Borjigin: History

-In 1368, during the reign of Toghun Temür (Emperor Huizong of Yuan), the Yuan dynasty was overthrown by the Ming dynasty but members of the family continued to rule over northern China and the Mongolian Plateau into the 17th century, known as the Northern Yuan dynasty.
-Descendants of Genghis Khan's brothers, Hasar and Belgutei, surrendered to the Ming in the 1380s.
-By 1470 the Borjigin lines were severely weakened, and the Mongolian Plateau was almost in chaos.
+In 1368, the Borjigid Yuan dynasty of China was overthrown by the Ming dynasty.
+Members of this family continued to rule over north China and the Mongolian Plateau into the 17th century as the Northern Yuan.
+Descendants of Genghis Khan's brothers Qasar and Belgutei surrendered to the Ming in the 1380s.
+By 1470, the Borjigids' power had been severely weakened, and the Mongolian Plateau was on the verge of chaos.